 Multnomah University desires to be an educational institution where all students flourish and possess equal opportunity for success.
 We seek to treat all people with love, respect, dignity, and fairness.
 We affirm the uniqueness of each person in regard to age, race, nationality, gender, socio-economic status, ability, or faith denomination.

 As followers of Jesus Christ, we all have a particular position in the Body of Christ–a place for our gifting, a place of great importance.
-As the Apostle Paul puts it, “In face, God has placed the parts in the body, every one of them, just as he wanted them to be.
+As the Apostle Paul puts it, “In fact, God has placed the parts in the body, every one of them, just as he wanted them to be.
 If they were all one part, where would the body be?”
 (1 Cor.
 12:18-19).
 Our distinctiveness enhances the Body of Christ.
 Together, we weave a beautiful tapestry, honoring the richness of our God.
 For the Body to function as designed, each person fulfills a distinct role as a member of the Body, one for which they were created from the very beginning (Ps.
 139:16).

 Consistent with our core values, we aim to develop an intentionally diverse Christian academic community.
 We seek to realize our full potential for excellence in learning and serving.
 Diversity, of course, is not an end in itself; rather, it is a means to the lofty goal of cultivating a healthy educational environment.
 Diversity allows students, faculty, and staff to understand why people of various backgrounds interpret and apply the same information differently.
 Diversity encompasses inclusion and respect.
-It grows appreciation for one another, moving beyond mere tolerance to celebrate our differences.
+It grows an appreciation for one another, moving beyond mere tolerance to celebrating our differences.

 Diversity & Inclusive Development Department

-Multnomah University employs a full-time Vice President of Diversity & Inclusive Development, Dr. Jessica Taylor.
-The Vice President of Diversity & Inclusive Development (VPDID) reports directly to the President and serves on the President’s Council.
+Multnomah University employs a full-time Vice President of Diversity & Inclusive Development, Dr. Jessica Taylor The Vice President of Diversity & Inclusive Development (VPDID) reports directly to the President and serves on the President’s Council.
 The VPDID advises the President and the President’s Council on issues of diversity and serves as an integrating partner with campus leaders, students, faculty, staff, and various university committees.
 The VPDID proactively develops and implements initiatives, programs, and activities that educate about cultural competency and inclusion and promote accountability for members of the university community.